rooch-network/rooch/crates/rooch-framework/doc/account_authentication.md

 ## Function `is_auth_validator_installed`

-Return the authentication validator is installed for the account at <code>account_addr</code>.
+Return if the authentication validator is installed for the account at <code>account_addr</code>.

 <pre><code><b>public</b> <b>fun</b> <a href="account_authentication.md#0x3_account_authentication_is_auth_validator_installed">is_auth_validator_installed</a>(ctx: &<a href="_Context">context::Context</a>, account_addr: <b>address</b>, auth_validator_id: u64): bool